-Analysis: Evidence used to determine compliance with this Standard includes: Interviews with randomly selected staff; training policy and/or procedures; staff training curricula; and samples of records documenting staff training regarding compliance with this Standard.
-I-A-10.0 Preventing, Detecting, Responding to Youth Sexual Abuse/Harassment, pg.
-7, IV.C.
+Analysis: Evidence used to determine compliance with this Standard includes: Interviews with randomly selected staff; training policy and procedures; staff training curricula; and records documenting staff training.
+Training provided in new employee orientation, annual refreshers, and additional trainings developed and provided based on needs (both agency-wide and facility-specific).
+I-A-10.0, Preventing, Detecting, Responding to Youth Sexual Abuse/Harassment (pg.
+7, IV.C).
 New Employee Training Lesson Plan.
-PREA Refresher Training 2022.
+PREA Refresher Training 2022 and 2023.
 Annual Employee PREA Acknowledgment and Understanding.
 Annual/New Employee Training Slides.
 Volunteer and contractor training.
-New Employee Training Lesson Plan.
-PREA Refresher Training 2022.
-Annual Employee PREA Acknowledgment and Understanding.
-Annual/New Employee Training Slides.
 Relationships with Youth and Their Families Course Content.
 LGBTQ+ Awareness Training.
-And Training Transcripts, with an explanation of how the system ensures training acknowledgment from staff.
+Training Transcripts and acknowledgements of understanding.
+Instructions about how to access online training.
+PREA Scenarios.
+Mandatory Reporting.
+A triangulation of a substantial quantity of evidence verifies compliance with this Standard.

-115.332 Volunteer and contractor training Auditor Overall Determination: Meets Standard Auditor Discussion Volunteers and contractors who will have contact with residents are required to have been trained on their responsibilities, under OYA policies and procedures, regarding sexual abuse and sexual harassment prevention, detection, and response.
-The level and type of training provided to volunteers and contractors are to be based on the services they will provide, factoring in the level of contact they will have with residents.
+Auditor Overall Determination: Meets Standard Auditor Discussion Volunteers and contractors who will have contact with residents are required to have been trained on their responsibilities, under agency policies and procedures, regarding sexual abuse and sexual harassment prevention, detection, and response.

+The level and type of training provided to volunteers and contractors is to be based on the services they will provide, factoring in the level of contact they will have with residents.
 All contractors who will have contact with residents should have been notified of the agency and facility's zero-tolerance policy regarding sexual abuse and sexual harassment, as well as informed of how to report such incidents.
 The agency is to maintain documentation confirming that their contractors and volunteers understand the training they have received.

-Analysis: Evidence used to determine compliance with this Standard includes: Interviews with contractors (including teachers) and volunteers; training curriculum for volunteers and contractors who have contact with residents; and training records and transcripts for volunteers and contractors who have contact with residents.
-Annual/New Employee Training Slides.
-Facility Access Contractors -
+Analysis: Evidence used to determine compliance with this Standard includes: Interviews were conducted only with contractors, because Camp Tillamook does not currently have any volunteers.
+Their 12 contractors include 11 teachers.
+Also reviewed were the training curriculum for volunteers and contractors; and training records for contractors.
+A triangulation of this evidence verifies Camp Tillamook's compliance with this Standard.